kaizokumuda/html5rocks/www.html5rocks.com/content/mobile/cross-device/en/index.md

 <h2 id="toc-server-detect">Approach #1: Server-side detection</h2>

 On the server, we have a much more limited understanding of the device that we’re dealing with.
-One of the few useful queues that are passed is the user agent string, which is supplied via the User-Agent header on every request.
+Probably the most useful clue that's available is the user agent string, which is supplied via the User-Agent header on every request.
 Because of this, the same UA sniffing approach will work here.
-In fact, the DeviceAtlas and WURFL projects do this already (and give a whole lot of information about the device).
+In fact, the DeviceAtlas and WURFL projects do this already (and give a whole lot of additional information about the device).

 Unfortunately each of these present their own challenges.
 WURFL is very large, containing 20MB of XML, potentially incurring significant